eddelbuettel/rcppgetconf/README.md

 ### Requirements

 This package requires access to these system calls, and definitions of its data structures in the system header files.
-We have used it exclusively on Linux so far.
-It _should_ work on OS X, and contributions would be very welcome.
+It works on Linux and OS X and _should_ work on other POSIX-compliant OSs.
+Contributions would be very welcome.

 ### Installation